stellar-deprecated/bridge-server/readme_compliance.md

 ### POST :internal_port/send

-Sends Auth request to another organization.
+Typically called by the bridge server when a user initiates a payment.
+This endpoint causes the compliance server to send an Auth request to another organization.
+It will call the Auth endpoint of the receiving instition.

 #### Request Parameters